Qualifying Conditions & Requirements for a Medical Marijuana Card in Kentucky

 Kentucky Medical Marijuana Card Requirements

-There are three basic requirements for the Kentucky medical marijuana card:
+The following are the three requirements for a Kentucky medical marijuana card:

 It is worth noting that non-residents may also qualify for the Kentucky medical marijuana card.
 Minors (patients below 18) can also get a medical card, but their parents or legal guardians must be their caregivers.
 Further ahead, we will take a look at the qualifications for medical marijuana for minors and out-of-state patients.